 Denon has chosen to lay each of the controller sections out identically (so the pitch controls are top right of the jogwheel on each side, for instance), not in a mirror image layout as preferred by some manufacturers.
 You may have a preference on this choice; I really don’t mind.
 It takes very little time to get used to it.

 The pitch control alters pitch across a range set in software; there’s no way of switching this in hardware with the supplied mappings, which is no big issue.
-Finally for this section, key lock does exactly what you’d expect.
+Finally, for this section, the key lock does exactly what you’d expect.

 Loops, FX and sampler